-NOTE: There are eight Ex-officio Members including the Architecture College Librarian, Media Center Coordinator, Coordinator for Computer Utilization, the Shop Master, the Kruger Gallery Curator, Representative of the Enrichment and Engagement Committee, the Student Success Coordinator, and the Dean.
+NOTE: There are eight Ex-officio Members including the Architecture College Librarian, Media Center Coordinator, Coordinator for Computer Utilization, the Shop Master, Representative of the Enrichment and Engagement Committee, the Student Success Coordinator, the Business Manager, and the Dean.

 Appointment: The Faculty members shall be appointed by the Dean.
 Students shall be selected by the Student Advisory Board and will include at least one graduate/professional student and one undergraduate student.